egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 Unfortunately, all maintainers/distros' current `named.service` only supports one daemon/server.
 Furthermore, distro maintainers only supplied one service file, typically in `/lib/systemd/system/named.service`.

-Hence, for this expansion and correctness, we will focus on using 'bind9.service' as the current systemd unit name for this ISC Bind9 named daemon.
+Hence, for this expansion and correctness, focus on using 'bind9.service' as the current systemd unit name for this ISC Bind9 named daemon.
 Templating this new `bind9.service` unit then follows easily afterward.

 To do multi-daemon split-horizon, systemd needs to use these different-horizon configuration files.
 Systemd comes to the rescue and provides a unit template.
 Our current unit file for Bind9 is `bind9.service`.
 Templating unit files are denoted by '@' symbol in its template filename like `bind9@.service`. t